Indian Americans: Politics

 Several groups have tried to create a voice for Indian Americans in political affairs, including the United States India Political Action Committee and the Indian American Leadership Initiative, as well as pan-ethnic groups such as South Asian Americans Leading Together and Desis Rising Up and Moving.
 Additionally, there are industry groups such as the Asian American Hotel Owners Association and the American Association of Physicians of Indian Origin.

 In the 2000s, a majority of Indian Americans have tended to identify as moderates, and have often leaned Democratic in several recent elections.
 In the 2012 presidential election, a poll from the National Asian American Survey reported that 68% of Indian Americans planned to vote for Barack Obama.
 Polls before the 2004 presidential election showed Indian Americans favoring Democratic candidate John Kerry over Republican George W. Bush by a 53% to 14% margin, with 30% undecided at the time.

 By 2004, the Republican party endeavored to target this community for political support, and in 2007, Republican Congressman Bobby Jindal became the first United States Governor of Indian descent when he was elected Governor of Louisiana.
 In 2010, Nikki Haley, also of Indian descent and a fellow Republican, became Governor of South Carolina in 2010.
 Republican Neel Kashkari is also of Indian descent and ran for Governor of California in 2014.
 Raja Krishnamoorthi who is a lawyer, engineer and community leader from Schaumburg, Illinois has been the Congressman representing Illinois's 8th congressional district since 2017.Swati Dandekar was first elected to Iowa state assembly in 2003.Jenifer Rajkumar is a Lower Manhattan district leader and the first Indian American woman elected to the state legislature in New York history.
 In 2016, Kamala Harris (the daughter of a Tamil Indian American mother, Dr. Shyamala Gopalan Harris, and an Afro-Jamaican American father, Donald Harris) became the first Indian American and second African American female to serve in the U.S. Senate.

 In 2020, Harris briefly ran for President of the United States and was later chosen as the Democratic Party's vice-presidential nominee, running alongside Joe Biden.
 She was the Democratic candidate for president in the 2024 United States presidential election.

 In the 2024 United States presidential election, Vivek Ramaswamy ran as a candidate for the Republican Party.
 Ramaswamy would then leave the race to endorse Donald Trump and was appointed as co-chairperson of the Department of Government Efficiency alongside Elon Musk.

-Zohran Kwame Mamdani, a former New York State Assembly member, won the 2025 New York City Democratic mayoral election, and is the first Muslim and Indian mayor of New York City.
+Zohran Kwame Mamdani, a former New York State Assembly member, won the 2025 New York City Democratic mayoral election, and is the first Muslim with Indian origin parents to be the mayor of New York City.

 Indian Americans have played a significant role in promoting better India–United States relations, turning the cold attitude of American legislators to a positive perception of India in the post-Cold War era.